desoumyadeep/narative_visualization/readme.md

 ![image-20210728191727662](readme.assets/image-20210728191727662.png)

+*Figure 10: Annotation of milestone date on the y-axis.*

 - the decreasing trends in cases and deaths in the months of May and June 2021

 - The drop in cases and deaths by the end of June

 ![image-20210728191801435](readme.assets/image-20210728191801435.png)

+*Figure 11: Annotatation of the month showing decreasing trend and the percentage drop in Cases and Deaths in the month of June.*

 There are no changes in annotation within a single scene